silviapianta/pianta_sisco_2020_climate_change_keywords/README.md

-# pianta_sisco_2020_climate_change_media
+# pianta_sisco_2020_climate_change_keywords

-This folders contains documents related to the publication:
+This folder contains documents related to the publication:

 Pianta S. and Sisco, M.R.
 (2020) A Hot Topic in Hot Times: How Media Coverage of Climate Change is Affected by Changes in Temperature, Environmental Research Letters.